Conveuropean logo

 Berlin Germany

-I you have been following this photoblog I think you are not going to be surprised if I mention Berlin is one of my favorites cities in Europe.
-A couple of weeks ago I had the opportunity to visit it once time more and since I stayed with some friends living in the south part of the city I got to see the area around Templehof including the former airport that now it is a huge open green space.
-In a truly Berlin style, it has an Art minigolf in the middle of the park where we got some water and this is where I took this picture.
-During the weekend I was visiting Berlin there was a referendum to keep the tempelhof park 100% public and it passed with around 65% percent of the votes in favor of the initiative.
-Therefore the Berliners will keep enjoying this huge and popular park in the city.
+If you have been following this photoblog, I think you are not going to be surprised if I mention Berlin is one of my favorite cities in Europe.
+A couple of weeks ago I had the opportunity to visit it one more time, and since I stayed with some friends living in the south part of the city I got to see the area around Templehof, including the former airport that is now a huge open green space.
+In a truly Berlin style, it has an art mini-golf in the middle of the park where we got some water, and this is where I took this picture.
+During the weekend I was visiting Berlin, there was a referendum to keep the Tempelhof park 100% public, and it passed with around 65% of the votes in favor of the initiative.
+Therefore, the Berliners will keep enjoying this huge and popular park in the city.
 Well done!.

 Trafalgar Square